MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-predefined-dynamic-text.md

 ## Updating pre-defined text

-You can update default value of a pre-defined text (only default value can be changed – if you want to change its definition, you must remove the current pre-defined text and add a new one).
+You can update the default value of a pre-defined text.
+Only the default value can be changed – if you want to change its definition, you must remove the current pre-defined text and add a new one.
-To update default value:
+To update the default value:
-1. Add the pre-defined text in a message
+1. Add the pre-defined text in a message.
-2. Double click on the pre-defined text in the canvas, you'll see the personalization “**define dynamic text**” dialog
+2. Double-click the pre-defined text in the canvas, you'll see the personalization **define dynamic text** dialog.
-3. Change the default value and then select “**Save**”
+3. Change the default value and then select **Save**.
-4. Click somewhere else the text box (so the cursor isn't on the pre-defined text)
+4. Select somewhere else in the text box (so the cursor isn't on the pre-defined text).
-5. Click on Personalization command and then on more options (three dots) for the pre-defined text that you changed
+5. Select the Personalization command and then on more options (three dots) for the pre-defined text that you changed.
-6. Click on “**Update**”
+6. Select **Update**.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of updating pre-defined dynamic text.](media/real-time-marketing-update-predefined-tokens.png "Screenshot of updating pre-defined dynamic text")

 > [!NOTE]
-> “Update” option is only present for pre-defined text whose default value was changed.
+> The **Update** option is only available for pre-defined text if the default value changed.

 ## Removing pre-defined dynamic text